End-to-End Data Movement: Paradigm Reexamination and Principles for Efficiency: Introduction

-\section{Introduction:}
+\section{Introduction}

-The efficient movement of data from edge locations to core data centers and cloud resources is a foundational challenge for modern data-intensive enterprises and scientific collaborations.
-High-speed long-distance networks, celebrated for their raw bandwidth, are a critical response to this challenge.
-For example, ESnet6 (the 6th generation of the Energy Sciences Network backbone, operated by the U.S. Department of Energy) provides high-capacity transcontinental and international connectivity essential for global data-intensive scientific collaborations, with speeds from 400~Gbps to 1.2~Tbps \cite{r1}.
-However, a predominant focus on raw network bandwidth can obscure a more critical truth: sustainable end-to-end data movement is constrained by the full environment encountered along the data path---including storage, host architectures, software design, and implemented security measures---rather than by the network alone.
+For modern data-intensive enterprises and scientific collaborations, efficient movement of data from edge locations to core data centers and cloud resources is an unsolved challenge.
+To address it, high-speed long-distance networks, celebrated for raw bandwidth, have been a critical response.
+For example, ESnet6 provides high-capacity transcontinental and international connectivity essential for global scientific collaborations, with speeds from 400~Gbps to 1.2~Tbps \cite{ESnetAbout}.
+However, a predominant focus on high raw network bandwidth often obscures a more critical truth: sustainable end-to-end data movement is constrained by the full environment along the data path---including storage, host architectures, software design, and security measures---rather than by the network alone.
+This holds true from 10~Gbps to 100~Gbps and faster.

-Drawing on over a decade of operational experience---spanning extreme scientific workloads at Linac Coherent Light Source II (LCLS-II) \cite{r2}, sustained petabyte transfers \cite{r3} and \cite{r4}, international deployments \cite{r5}, and resource-constrained edge environments, all with consistent near-line-rate performance---our work demonstrates that once a \enquote{fast} or \enquote{high-speed} link is in place, storage subsystems and host configurations become the primary determinants of performance for file-based transfers.
-This is evidenced by achieving near-line-rate performance on a \enquote{high-speed} 100 Gbps transcontinental link (\textasciitilde84 Gbps in a pharmaceutical production environment) while also enabling high-efficiency transfers at 1-10 Gbps rates at the edge.
-In this paper, we define a \textquotesingle fast\textquotesingle{} network as 10 Gbps up to (but excluding) 100 Gbps, and a \textquotesingle high-speed\textquotesingle{} network as 100 Gbps and faster.
+This report analyzes production-scale deployments---transcontinental links and edge-to-core transfers---operational, not synthetic.
+We earned our first-hand insights from designing real systems and deployments since 2016~\cite{Fang2016SLAC, Fang2016CHEP}.
+Incidentally, we also warn about the consequences of using the wrong tools~\cite{Fang2021Rsync}.